Walt and Skeezix: Background

 John Benson had already made an unsuccessful attempt to produce a collection of Gasoline Alley comic strips through Kitchen Sink Press in the 1990s.

 The publication began with the comic creator and collector Joe Matt, who had been collecting Frank King's daily and Sunday Gasoline Alley strips for some time and had accumulated a sizable collection of the strip.
 He introduced some of the strips's prime material to Chris Oliveros of Drawn & Quarterly, convincing him that it was worth publication.
 Chris Ware had also been collecting the strip in clippings and merchandising, and Drawn & Quarterly reached out to him for additional material once the project had started.
 Jeet Heer was also contacted to participate by Oliveros due to his knowledge of Heer's many writings on comic strip history.

 In January 2009, after publication of three volumes of the series, it was put on hiatus due to what Oliveros described as threats of a lawsuit by Tribune Media (the original syndicate behind the Gasoline Alley strip) if the reprint was to continue publication.
 Steve Tippie, VP of Marketing and Licensing of Tribune Media, responded a week later that he was unsure what Oliveros was referring to, and that Tribune Media had not sued nor threatened to sue Drawn & Quarterly over what they were currently publishing.
 In mid 2010 the series resumed with the release of its fourth volume.

 The whole daily strip output of Frank King's Gasoline Alley spans from 1918 to 1969.
 According to editor Jeet Heer, as of 2014, the publisher had not decided how many volumes the series would have.
-However, Heer stated that would like to get out as much of King's material as possible.
+However, Heer stated that he would like to get out as much of King's material as possible.
 The series' editors have pondered the idea of an ending of the series shortly after WWII since, after that point, the comic strip started being produced to a greater extent by the many assistants working under King and to a lesser extent by King himself.